-Within the whole sweep of Hjördis Niven’s life there are many areas of specific interest; including her marriage to David Niven, her life in Hollywood, the careers of her nieces Pia and Mia Genberg, and her years as a fashion model in Sweden.
+Within the whole sweep of Hjördis Niven’s life there are many areas of specific interest; such as her marriage to David Niven, her life in Hollywood, her friendship with Princess Grace of Monaco, the careers of her nieces Pia and Mia Genberg, and her years as a fashion model in Sweden.

 A girlish day-dream

 There are quite a few 1941-1945 photos on this site from Hjördis’ time as a model, but I thought it would be interesting to group together some contemporary information on the career itself, described in 1960 by UK newspaper The Guardian as “a girlish day-dream” just before they proceeded to pop the balloon:

 “To spend the day in wonderful clothes, swaying down the runway amid admiring eyes; to be feted and worshipped, and finally to marry a duke or a millionaire – this is the mirage before teenage eyes.”

 “The hard facts are quite different.
 Exhaustion, frustration, jealousy: the realisation that very few ever make the top grade: long periods of unemployment and the eventual relegation to the scrap heap because no other training has been given – these are the ingredients of many a bitter cup drunk by the unsuccessful in any country.
 And there are moral risks.”
 [Read on if you dare…]

 “There are always those who will take advantage of day-dreamers.
 The girl who leaves home to pick up the gold on city pavements can still end up in the gutter.
 Even if she is moderately successful she may well spend her days in company that cares little for her welfare, and her private behaviour is probably no one’s concern but her own unless it interferes with work.”
 [OK, it’s now safe to come out from behind your sofa]